 Breath of The Wild is still fresh in gamers’ minds, and for good reason.
 Nintendo once again managed to revitalize one of their iconic characters and place them into an adventure that’s worthy of the hall of fame.

 Nearly six years had passed since one of Link’s greatest adventures – A Link To The Past – hit shelves.
-And when The Ocarina of Time finally brought the world of Hyrule into glorious 3D, it was a smashing success.
-Expectations were high for the follow-up which was rumored to have a whole new sprawling world and locations to explore.
+And when The Legend of Zelda Ocarina of Time finally brought the world of Hyrule into glorious 3D, it was a smashing success.
+Expectations were high for the follow-up, which was rumored to have a whole new sprawling world and locations to explore.
 Majora’s Mask proved to be a worthy successor and looked fantastic because of the 4MB expansion pak.

-Just like the Ocarina of Time, the opening cinematic for Majora’s Mask sets things up beautifully and really immerses you into the story.
-You don’t necessarily need to be a Zelda veteran to play this game either, although it helps.
+Just like the Ocarina of Time, the opening cinematic for The Legend of Zelda Majora’s Mask sets things up beautifully and really immerses you into the story.
+You don’t necessarily need to be a Zelda veteran to play this game, either, although it helps.
 The creativity displayed in this storyline is a testament to the team behind Majora’s Mask.

 The central area of Termina is called Clock Town and adjoining it are four separate areas – beaches, deserts, swamps, mountains.
 At the center of each of these areas are the four temples that have been cursed by the main villain.
 Each of these temples is protected by a boss who has also been cursed.
 As Link, you must rid these creatures of their suffering and thereby remove whatever plagues that land.
 An area might have poisoned water for example and beating the boss will restore the cleanliness of the water.

 4MB expansion pak gives Majora’s Mask a huge graphical upgrade.
 Draw distances are huge, textures and characters look crisp and the animation is smooth.
 You really get a sense of the vast expanse of the world you are questing through.
 Some new effects like motion blur are noteworthy.
-The game manages to maintain a smooth framerate for the most part, except for some scenes where too much action brings the FPS down to 10 or 15.
-The sound is great too, with the notable return of the Overworld theme.
+The game manages to maintain a smooth frame rate for the most part, except for some scenes were too much action brings the FPS down to 10 or 15.
+The sound is great too, with the notable return of the Over world theme.